What is a business bank account?

 - Introductory periods: Many banks won’t charge you for the first year or so after opening your account.

-Do you need a dedicated bank account just for your business?
+Do I need a dedicated bank account just for my business?

 If you are setting your business up as a limited company, you are required by law to have a dedicated business bank account.